 - Repeat this procedure on the remaining pairs.

-- The desired result is balancing all cutter stack pairs within .1 gram using this method.
+- The desired result, with this method, is balancing all cutter stack pairs within .1 gram.

 Balancing odd numbers of cutter stacks / Staggered set up: Follow the same steps as listed above for a standard set up.
 Instead of cross balancing the stacks, all stacks must be of matching weight (+/- .1gram).